Enhancing Model Defense Against Jailbreaks with Proactive Safety Reasoning: Introduction

-We envision that human's thinking process of responding to a given harmful query is to access whether it is appropriate to give the answer in mind and then provide the response to the answer or refusal.
+We envision that human's thinking process of responding to a given harmful query is to assess whether it is appropriate to give the answer in mind and then provide the response to the answer or refusal.
 Motivated by this cognitive process humans approach complex decisions and the recent advancements in the reasoning abilities of LLMs, we propose a novel defense strategy that fundamentally diverges from traditional approaches.
 This method, which we name \tool: \textbf{S}afety \textbf{C}hain-\textbf{o}f-\textbf{T}hought, instructs the model to first analyze the potential harmfulness of the request before giving the corresponding response.
 As depicted in Figure~\ref{fig:motivating-example}, this reasoning-based approach allows the model to engage in a ``thinking process'' to categorize the request into predefined violations, enabling it to generalize effectively to different variants of harmful questions and out-of-distribution scenarios that are not explicitly covered in the safety training corpus.
 Moreover, this proactive reflective mechanism naturally defends against attacks designed to elicit affirmative outputs.

 By requiring the model to evaluate the request's intent before responding, our \tool\ mitigates the risk of manipulation, ensuring a higher degree of robustness and adaptability compared to traditional defenses.

-We rigorously evaluate \tool\ across a comprehensive range of attack scenarios, encompassing 10 distinct black-box and white-box attack types. \tool\ is benchmarked against safety-aligned models and some of the most advanced state-of-the-art defense strategies as outlined in recent studies~\cite{zou2024circuitbreaker,mazeika2024harmbenchstandardizedevaluationframework}.
-Comparative evaluations demonstrate that \tool\ significantly outperforms existing baselines in terms of resilience and response accuracy.
+We rigorously evaluate \tool\ across a comprehensive range of attack scenarios, encompassing 26 attack types. \tool\ is benchmarked against safety-aligned models and some of the most advanced state-of-the-art defense strategies as outlined in recent studies~\cite{zou2024circuitbreaker,mazeika2024harmbenchstandardizedevaluationframework}.
+Comparative evaluations demonstrate that \tool\ outperforms existing baselines in terms of harmful request resilience and general capabilities maintenance.
 Specifically, the results reveal that \tool\ achieves a near-zero attack success rate, effectively generalizing to unseen attacks such as those attempting to suppress refusals~\cite{wei2024jailbroken}.
 Moreover, it maintains robust general capabilities across standard operational scenarios, underscoring its superior adaptation to evolving security challenges and highlighting its sustained effectiveness.